ryanhernandez/pos/README.md

 docker compose up --build
 ```

-This will build and run the API.
+This will build and run the API using the `Dockerfile` in the repository root that targets the `src/pos-api` project.
 The SQLite file is persisted to a Docker volume named `pos_data`.

 GraphQL examples
 ----------------